david-ting/cloud-movie-frontend/README.md

 • <a href="https://developers.themoviedb.org/3/getting-started/introduction"><b>TMDb API</b></a>

-It makes use of the TMDb API the for providing users with up-to-date and reliable information about movies, tv shows and celebrities.
+It makes use of the TMDb API for providing users with up-to-date and reliable information about movies, tv shows and celebrities.

 • <a href="https://developers.google.com/youtube/v3/docs/"><b>Youtube API</b></a>